ehmatthes/pcc/cheatsheets/README.md

 title: Python Crash Course - Cheat Sheets
 ---

 Cheat sheets can be really helpful when you're trying a set of exercises related to a specific topic, or working on a project.
 Because you can only fit so much information on a single sheet of paper, most cheat sheets are a simple listing of syntax rules.
 This set of cheat sheets aims to remind you of syntax rules, but also remind you of important concepts as well.

-The cheat sheets are hosted on Gumroad and Leanpub, and there's an option to download them at no charge on both platforms.
-If you want the sheets that match the first edition, make sure you select the option that includes the first edition sheets.

-<a href="https://gum.co/python-cheat-sheets/" class="btn cheat-sheet-button">Download from Gumroad</a>
-<a href="https://leanpub.com/beginners-python-cheat-sheets/" class="btn cheat-sheet-button">Download from Leanpub</a>
+An updated version of these sheets is available through [Gumroad](https://gum.co/python-cheat-sheets/), and also through [Leanpub](https://leanpub.com/beginners-python-cheat-sheets/).
+The updated version includes a sheet that focuses on Git basics, a printer-friendly b&w version of each sheet, and each sheet as a separate document.
+If you prefer, you can simply click here and [download all of the original sheets directly](https://github.com/ehmatthes/pcc/releases/download/v1.0.0/beginners_python_cheat_sheet_pcc_all.pdf).

 - - -